-One of the goals of social policy is to create greater happiness for a greater number.
-Realization of this ambition requires understanding of happiness.
-The following questions must be answered: 1) What is happiness precisely?
+A good society is first of all a livable society and the livability of a society manifests in the happiness of its members.
+Therefore a sociology of the good society requires an understanding of happiness, in particular answers to the following questions: 1) What is happiness precisely?
 2) Can happiness be measured?
 3) How happy are people presently?
 4) What causes us to be happy or unhappy?
 5) Can happiness be raised lastingly?
 Through the ages philosophers have toiled with these questions.
 Since the 1960's they are subject of empirical research.
-This paper takes stock of the progress in answering these questions.
+This paper takes stock of the progress.

-1. INTRODUCTION
+INTRODUCTION